Christian. Alternative. Middle and High School.

 “I was born and bred in New York City, and I’ve never seen that kind of patriotism,” Palmisano said.
 “Besides the nightmares, that’s what I remember.
 I didn’t know if I had it in me until that day.
 Now I know I’m someone that can go in when others have to go out.
 I’m aware of the anniversary.
 I never take days off, but next year I’d like to go back for the 10-year anniversary.”

-Copyright Life Academy.
+Copyright 2015 Life Academy Ministries.
 All rights reserved.

 P.O.
 Box 309